• CUSTOMIZE YOUR PACKAGE

 If you are a non-vegetarian foodie, make sure you try the dishes made of prawns, Kappa (tapioca), traditional Meen (Fish) Curry, Biryani, Meat Stew and Appam, Karimeen (Pearl Spot) Pollichathu etc. All these dishes taste best when made by locals.
 So try to find local restaurants to eat at.
 However, make sure the restraint is safe and the food you get is unhygienic.

-Additionally, try to get your hands on some authentic Kallu (Toddy) fresh from the trees.
-They are sweet and taste best with the heavy and spicy meals you’ll eat in Kerala.
 Tourists can also buy banana or jackfruit chips available at most of the local shops and bakeries, to crunch on.
 Kerala also has many snack items like Unniyappam, Neyyappam, Parippuvada, Pazhampori, Achappam etc. Try them all during your stay at Kerala.

 Culture (Dance/Music)